samrat222/E-commerce/README.md

 # Project Title

-A Fetch day API project for Internship assignment
+An E-commerce project for Internship

 ## Contributing